2014 Boston Marathon: Race description

 The course runs through 26 miles 385 yards (42.195 km) of roads, mostly following Route 135, Route 16, Route 30, and city streets into the center of Boston, where the official finish line is located on Boylston Street in Copley Square alongside the Boston Public Library.
 The race runs through Hopkinton, Ashland, Framingham, Natick, Wellesley, Newton, Brookline, and Boston.
-The marathon had about 36,000 entries.
-Increased participation after the 2013 marathon bombing required that an additional 9,000 participant spots be opened up, and the qualifying time lowered by 1 minute 38 seconds.
-The only Boston Marathon with more entries was the 1996 marathon, with 38,708 runners.
+The race is challenging to get into as qualification times are getting faster each year.